Buying property in Brittany

 The capital of Brittany, Rennes, is a university city buzzing with life.
 There are pretty, half-timbered houses and the city boasts both historical charm and modern appeal, making it a captivating place to live.

 Along the rugged coastline, you’ll find a string of charming fishing villages and historic towns.
-Saint-Malo is a favourite for tourists and made famous recently by the novel All the Light We Cannot See.
+Saint-Malo is a favourite for tourists and was made famous recently by the novel All the Light We Cannot See.

 If you’re drawn to seaside living, the elegant towns of Dinard or Roscoff could be just right, but again they do get somewhat overrun by tourists in summer.
-Lannion, Morlaix, Plouguerneau are just three of dozens of lovely towns, all with a market and lively all year round.
+Lannion, Morlaix, and Plouguerneau are just three of dozens of lovely towns, all with a market and lively all year round.

-Inland, the region offers peaceful rural landscapes dotted with quaint towns like Pont-Aven, known for its art history and the mythical forest of Brocéliande.
+Inland, the region offers peaceful rural landscapes dotted with quaint towns like Pont-Aven, known for its art history, and the mythical forest of Brocéliande.

 In terms of property prices, the market is rather dynamic.
-It’s more common that not to own your own home in Brittany and there are a range of properties for each price point.
+It’s more common than not to own your own home in Brittany and there are a range of properties for each price point.
 Typically, homes closer to the coast cost more, but the region is largely affordable, compared to neighbouring regions.

 Steps to buying property in Brittany